Benkei: Early life

 Benkei chose to join the monastic establishment at an early age and traveled widely among the Buddhist monasteries of Japan.
-During this period, monasteries were not only important centers of administration and culture, but also military powers in their own right, similar to the Roman Legions.
+During this period, monasteries were not only important centers of administration and culture, but also military powers in their own right.
 Like many other monks, Benkei was likely trained in the use of the naginata, the half-moon spear.

 At the age of seventeen, Benkei was said to have been 2 m tall.
 At this point, he left the monasteries, and became a yamabushi, a member of a sect of mountain ascetics.
 Benkei was commonly depicted wearing a black cap that was a signature theme of such mountain ascetics.

 Seven weapons

-Benkei armed himself with seven weapons, and is often depicted carrying these on his back.
-In addition to his sword, he carried a broad axe (masakari), a rake (kumade), a sickle (nagigama), a wooden mallet (hizuchi), a saw (nokogiri), an iron staff (tetsubō), and a Japanese glaive (naginata).
+Benkei iconically wielded seven weapons in addition to his sword, which he is often depicted as carrying on his back.
+These include a broad axe (masakari), a rake, a sickle (nagigama), a wooden mallet, a saw, an iron or wooden staff or tetsubo, and a Japanese glaive (naginata).